About this Bachelor's Degree

 The program provides students the opportunity to follow a course of study leading to a B.S. in mathematics.

-The mathematics program requires a minor in another discipline.
-The curriculum consists of courses covering the General Education Curriculum (GEC), mathematics and computer science courses, and courses taken from a selected minor.
+The curriculum consists of courses covering the General Education Curriculum (GEC), mathematics and computer science courses.
+Students are encouraged to concentrate their electives to obtain a minor in another area.

 Students need 124 hours to graduate with a Bachelor of Science degree in mathematics.
 Both the Hattiesburg and Gulf Park campuses offer this degree program.

-Students are required to take 33 hours of mathematics courses, 18 hours of courses from the required minor and a three-hour computer science course.
+Students are required to take 45 hours of mathematics courses and a three-hour computer science course.
 These, together with GEC courses, prepare students for advanced study in mathematics, in other sciences or for technical opportunities in industry.

 Student Learning Outcomes / Program Objectives